ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance makes an HTTP POST as a JSON object with the following fields:

 `key`:
 : The new key value or reference in the format described in {{key-format}}.
+Note that keys
+    passed by value are always public keys.

 `previous_key`:
 : The previous key value or by reference in format described in {{key-format}}.
+Note that keys
+    passed by value are always public keys.

 The `proof` method and parameters for the new key MUST be the same as those established for the previous key.